todarom3/SeniorProject/README.md

 Week 3: Synthetic Data Generation:
 Update the synthetic data generator to purposely generate fraudelent transactions based on patterns
-Begin working on a toy model in which a transaction can be checked for fraud based on patterns
-Start working on setting up the database
+Begin working on a toy model in which a transaction can be checked for fraud using machine learning Start working on setting up the database

 Week 4: Database and Toy Model Implementation:
 Finish setting up SQL database (SQLite)
 Create tables and relationships
 Load transaction data into the database
-Continue working on the toy model
+Continue working on the machine learning toy model

 Week 5: Improvements and Updates:
 Improve the transaction generator and checker to account for more fraud patterns
 Update the dashboard to reflect the rceent work done
 Update the database with more info
-Improve the toy model
+Finish working on the first version of the toy model

 Week 6: Start to bring everything together for the midterm:
 Start to develop the user interface